Covenant (law): United States

+In Montgomery County, Maryland, covenants excluded Black Americans and sometimes included language excluding Jews, Armenians, Iranians, Syrians, Turks, Greeks, Indians, Chinese, Japanese, Mongolians, Asians in general, or "non-Caucasians" in general.

+Covenants in Massachusetts localities excluded Black Americans and sometimes Irish, Italian and Polish people as well.
+One 1881 deed from Lowell, Massachusetts stated that "land shall never be deeded or conveyed to any person born in Ireland".
+A 1916 covenant in Springfield, Massachusetts, stated that "said lot shall not be resold to a colored person, a Polander or an Italian."

-Some covenants, such as those tied to properties in Forest Hills Gardens, New York, also sought to exclude working class people; however this type of social segregation was more commonly achieved through the use of high property prices, minimum cost requirements, and application reference checks.
+Some covenants, such as those tied to properties in Forest Hills Gardens, New York, also sought to exclude working class people; however, this type of social segregation was more commonly achieved through the use of high property prices, minimum cost requirements, and application reference checks.

+Covenants in Seattle, Washington, typically banned Black and Asian people and sometimes Jews.

+Covenants in Hennepin County and Ramsey County, Minnesota excluded African Americans and sometimes Asians and Middle Easterners.
+Prior to 1919, covenants sometimes excluded Jews.
+One Minneapolis covenant excluded "any person or persons of Chinese, Japanese, Moorish, Turkish, Negro, Mongolian or African blood or descent."
+In 1953, the Michigan Legislature banned new covenants and in 1962 the legislature banned housing discrimination on the basis of race, religion or national origin.

 History

 Racial covenants emerged during the mid-19th century and started to gain prominence from the 1890s onwards.
 It was not until the 1920s that they gained widespread national significance, and continued to spread through the 1940s.
 Racial covenants were an alternative to racially restrictive zoning ordinances (residential segregation based on race), which the 1917 US Supreme Court ruling of Buchanan v.
 Warley invalidated on constitutional grounds.